Clare-Joyce/CDS_Project/README.md

 ![alt text](https://github.com/Clare-Joyce/CDS_Project/blob/main/Figures/image_1.png)

 Assume the optimal hash function is calculated to be 3 representing h1, h2, h3.
 The calculated has value corresponds to h1 = 1, h2 = 3 and h3 = 7.
+The bits at indices 1 , 2 and 7 are set to 1.

 ![alt text](https://github.com/Clare-Joyce/CDS_Project/blob/main/Figures/image_2.png)

 Now we add a new element 'data' to the bloom filter.
 The calculated optimal hash functions are 3 and corresponding hash values as h1 = 2, h2 = 3 and h3 = 9.
+Similarly bits at indices 2, 3 and 9 are set to 1.

 ![alt text](https://github.com/Clare-Joyce/CDS_Project/blob/main/Figures/image_3.png)